qoretechnologies/qorus-ui/README.md

 ### Security Issues

-If you discover a security vulnerability in Qorus-Toolkit, please see [Security Policies and Procedures]().
+If you discover a security vulnerability in Qorus-Toolkit, please see [Security Policies and Procedures](SECURITY.md).

 ## Contributors

-This project exists thanks to all the people who contribute. [[Contribute](CONTRIBUTING.md)].

 <div style="max-width: 80px;">
     <div style="padding-left: 15px">